International Student Resources

 Some of these differences include: self-promotion, preparation and organization, and effective letters of application and resumes.
 For a greater list of potential cultural differences, be sure to read the Job Search Guide.

 The following resources include information specific to the unique concerns that international students face when searching for a job or internship in the US:

 - Attend Career Fairs and Employer Info Sessions

-The School of Informatics and Computing hosts one career fair and multiple employer information sessions each semester, and each event is a great opportunity to begin interacting directly with employers.
+The School of Informatics, Computing, and Engineering hosts one career fair and multiple employer information sessions each semester, and each event is a great opportunity to begin interacting directly with employers.

 - Refine Your Communication, Interpersonal Skills